corda/corda/docs/source/upgrade-notes.rst

 * MockNetwork is no longer resolvable.
   A new test driver module dependency needs to be including in your project: `corda-node-driver`.
+  To continue using the mock network for testing, replace `testCompile "net.corda:corda-test-utils:$corda_release_version"` with `testCompile "net.corda:corda-node-driver:$corda_release_version"`

 * Overrides nothing: isRelevant in LinearState.
   Removed the concept of relevancy from ``LinearState``.
 The ``ContractState``'s relevancy to the vault can be determined